FEED STARTER 12 HOURS IN ADVANCE – feed the started 1:5:5 or 10 grams starter:50 grams Bread Flour : 50 grams water.

 ADD FLOUR & SALT– initially the dough will be dry just keep mixing.
-The dough will eventually become moist and shaggy.
+The dough will eventually become wet and shaggy.
 Mix for 2-3 minutes.

 REST FOR 45 MINUTES – cover with a moist towel, plastic wrap, or lid.